vincentwhales/wp-api-python/README.rst

 ---------------

 Generate API credentials (Consumer Key & Consumer Secret) following these instructions: http://v2.wp-api.org/guide/authentication/

+Simply go to Users -> Applications and create an Application, e.g. "REST API".
+Enter a callback URL that you will be able to remember later such as "http://example.com/oauth1_callback" (not really important for this client).
+Store the resulting Key and Secret somewhere safe.

 Check out the Wordpress API endpoints and data that can be manipulated in http://v2.wp-api.org/reference/.